adnguyen/Notebooks_and_Protocols/2017_notebook.md

 heterogeneity, which generally refer to variation experienced within and between individual lifetimes, respectively* I should reread this paper because I didnt grab this from taht paper

 Hirst et al. paper, figures are impenetrable.
-They could have potted survival vs elevation with species as different lines....
+They could have potted survival vs elevation with species as different lines....you know, show the range of elevation , assuming this is the axis of variation they care about.

 But from abstract they wanted to test the niche breadth- range size hypothesis: More speciose clades have more restricted distributions.
 The expectation is that more common species within a clade should have wider range sizes compared to relative taxa or sister taxa.